ros-tooling/action-ros-ci/README.md

 ### Use with private repos

-`action-ros-ci` needs a personal access token to be able to clone private repositories.
+`action-ros-ci` needs a token to be able to clone private repositories.
-This may include the repository that is being tested as well as other repositories included in repos files provided through `vcs-repo-file-url`.
+If the only private repository your workflow needs is the one against which it runs, using the default `GITHUB_TOKEN` will work.
-Generate a [personal access token](https://github.com/settings/tokens) with the "repo" scope and add it to your repo's [secrets][creating-encrypted-secrets].
+However, if your workflow also clones other private repositories (e.g., repositories included in repos files provided through `vcs-repo-file-url`), you will need to generate a [personal access token](https://github.com/settings/tokens) (PAT) with the "repo" scope and add it to your repo's [secrets][creating-encrypted-secrets].
-For example, if your secret is called `REPO_TOKEN`:
+For example, if this secret is called `REPO_TOKEN`:

 ```yaml
 steps: